yrmvgh/yiufcrawl/README.md

     * only half of corpses dropped change to gold, opening up gozag to many more species.
 There is a higher amount of gold dropped per corpse to make the total gold benefit the same as before.

+* Minor item tweaks
+    * ring of magical power now gives you 50% more mp, or 9 mp (like before), whichever is higher, making this ring still have some late game value.